 - Grades, in any course, of FIN, WN, WU, or F that have not been removed from the cumulative GPA by the repetition of the course with a grade of C or better

 Violations of GPA probation will result in automatic dismissal at the end of the semester.
-Registration for subsequent semesters will be withheld.
 Students who are dismissed must remain separated from the College for a minimum period of one semester.
 The deadline for submitting appeals to the appropriate committee on academic standing for reinstatement for the fall semester is April 1; for the spring semester, November 1.
 Students must also file a reentry application with the Office of the Registrar.

 All applications for reinstatement should be submitted to the appropriate committee on academic standing based on the student’s official major.
-Students admitted as new freshmen in the fall 2001 semester or later are admitted to the College and not to a specific school.
-Until they have been admitted to a specific school, they must file their appeals with the Joint Committee on Academic Standing through the Center for Academic Advisement.
+Until they have been admitted to a specific school, they must file their appeals with the Joint Committee on Academic Standing through the Office for Undergraduate Advisement and Orientation .
 Each application should include documentation that supports the student’s appeal for reinstatement.
-It is recommended that students meet with an advisor in the Center for Academic Advisement prior to filing the appeal for reinstatement.
+It is recommended that students meet with an advisor in the Office for Undergraduate Advisement and Orientation prior to filing the appeal for reinstatement.

 Rate-of-Progress Probation and Dismissal Policies